Two Incredible Colorado Hikes that You’ve Never Seen

 That’s precisely what happened last weekend, when my roommate and I stumbled upon some beautiful trails at the end of Flagstaff road.

 The first area we stopped to see was the Walker Ranch area.
 It was a pretty dry, expansive fields were filled with the charred remains of trees.
-A fire had struck Walker Ranch back in 2000, and it’s fascinating to look at how nature has rebuilt itself in the last fourteen years.
+A fire had struck Walker Ranch back in 2000, and it’s fascinating to look at how nature has rebuilt itself,

 While the area looks bleak, it’s also quite beautiful.
 The aspens during this time of year present accents of yellow and orange, and make the area aesthetically incredible.
 It made for a very pretty hike!